ShuyueG/CVI_using_DSI/README.md

 =============
 ### An Internal Cluster Validity Index Using a Distance-based Separability Measure

-'In press' International Conference on Tools with Artificial Intelligence (ICTAI), 2020
+`In press` International Conference on Tools with Artificial Intelligence (ICTAI), 2020

 https://arxiv.org/abs/2009.01328